 USAID presents the Science for Development Award to recognize innovative student projects in science and technology that could advance our ability to meet current and future development challenges.
 Student projects are recognized with first place ($5,000), second place ($3,000), and third place ($2,000) awards in four categories.
-Since 2014, USAID has provided over $300,000 in awards.
+For ten years, USAID has provided over $300,000 in awards.
 Additionally, USAID presents the Science Champion Award to exceptional students or teams exhibiting at ISEF-Affiliated Fairs around the world whose projects have the potential to make an impact on addressing international development challenges.

 USAID’s Involvement in ISEF Fact Sheet

-At the 2022 Regeneron ISEF, USAID presented the Science for Development Award to the following projects:
+At the 2023 Regeneron ISEF, USAID presented the Science for Development Award to the following projects:

 Image